Rimjhim117/Personalized_Recommendation_System/README.md

     feedback.csv: A log file that records user feedback on recipes.

-    README.md: The file you are currently reading.

 🚀 Getting Started

-Follow these instructions to set up and run the project locally.
+Follow these steps to set up and run the project on your local machine.

 Prerequisites

-You need to have Python and pip (Python package manager) installed.
+You need to have Python installed.
+You can install the required libraries using pip.

 Installation

-    Clone this repository to your local machine:
+    Clone this repository to your local machine.
     Bash

 git clone https://github.com/Rimjhim117/your-project-name.git

-Navigate to the project directory:
+Navigate to the project directory.
 Bash

 cd your-project-name

-Install the necessary Python packages using pip:
+Install the required Python packages:
 Bash

-    pip install Flask pandas
+    pip install streamlit pandas numpy scikit-learn

 Running the Application

-After installing the dependencies, you can start the server with a single command:
+To start the Streamlit application, run the following command in your terminal from the project directory:
 Bash

-python app.py
+streamlit run app.py

-The application will be running at http://127.0.0.1:5000 by default.
-You can access the API endpoints and view the recommendations from your web browser or an API client.
+This will open the application in your default web browser, and you can begin using the recipe recommendation system.

 📊 Data Files